The Portugal Golden Visa is one of Europe’s most successful residency by investment schemes.

 Citizens of the EU, EEA, and Switzerland are not eligible for the Portugal Golden Visa.
 All other nationalities are treated equally.
 Update: Russian and Belarus nationals are excluded from the Portugal Golden Visa program until further notice.

-Can British citizens apply for the Portugal Golden Visa?
+Can British citizens apply for the Golden Visa?

 Yes.
 Since the UK left the EU, British citizens have become third country nationals and hence eligible for the Portugal Golden Visa.
 It’s an excellent route for Brits who wish to regain their stolen EU rights.

-Can I get the Portugal Golden Visa if I have a criminal record?
+Can I get the Golden Visa if I have a criminal record?

 It depends on what penalty the crime carries in Portugal.
 If the crime would have been punishable by less than one year of prison time in Portugal, then you can still be eligible for the Golden Visa.
 However, it’s best to consult a lawyer.

-What’s the best investment route for the Portugal Golden Visa?
+What’s the best investment route for the Golden Visa?

-It depends on your personal situation and objectives,.
+It depends on your personal situation and objectives.
 The investment funds route is the fastest, most tax-efficient Golden Visa with the lowest overall cost of investment.
 Capital transfer is also straightforward, but the minimum threshold (€1.5 million) is far higher than that of investment funds, with less overall benefit for the investor.
+You should always seek advice from a qualified financial advisor before making any investment decisions.